Memory & Context Optimization

 A properly configured memory system has these components:

-• A structured MEMORY.md under 1,000 words with owner info, preferences, priorities, and key decisions
+- A structured MEMORY.md under 1,000 words with owner info, preferences, and key decisions — durable facts only, not live state

 Get this right and your agents remember what matters, forget what doesn't, and share knowledge cleanly across the team.
 Get it wrong and you'll spend more time re-explaining context than doing actual work.